 - Digging holes

 - Skinning animals

 - Making a survival shelter

 - Cutting improvised bandages for first aid

 Tips for Buying Survival Knives on a Budget

 Firstly, resist the urge to buy a bunch of cheap survival knives just because they look cool.
-Having five 20-dollar knives isn’t going to do you any good when they all break or become dull after a few cuts.
+Having five 20-dollar knives will not do you any good when they all break or become dull after a few cuts.

-Spend your money to buy ONE really good survival knife!
+Spend your money to buy ONE excellent survival knife!

 A good survival knife will last throughout the years.